apache/druid/docs/api-reference/sql-api.md

 POST https://ROUTER:8888/druid/v2/sql/statements
 ```

-Submitting a query from deep storage uses the same syntax as any other Druid SQL query where the query is contained in the "query" field in the JSON object within the request payload.
+Submitting a query from deep storage uses the same syntax as any other Druid SQL query where the "query" field in the JSON object within the request payload contains your query.
 For example:

 ```json
 {"query" : "SELECT COUNT(*) FROM data_source WHERE foo = 'bar'"}
 ```

-Generally, the request body fields are the same between the `sql` and `sql/statements` endpoints.
-For information about the available fields, see [submit a query to the `sql` endpoint](#submit-a-query).
+Generally, the `sql` and `sql/statements` endpoints support the same response body fields with minor differences.
+For general information about the available fields, see [submit a query to the `sql` endpoint](#submit-a-query).

 Keep the following in mind when submitting queries to the `sql/statements` endpoint:

 - There are additional context parameters  for `sql/statements`:

    - `executionMode`  determines how query results are fetched.
 The currently supported mode is `ASYNC`.
-   - `selectDestination` instructs Druid to write the results from SELECT queries to durable storage if you have [durable storage enabled for MSQ](../multi-stage-query/reference.md#durable-storage).
+   - `selectDestination` set to `DURABLE_STORAGE` instructs Druid to write the results from SELECT queries to durable storage.
+Note that this requires you to have [durable storage for MSQ enabled](../multi-stage-query/reference.md#durable-storage).

 - The only supported results format is JSON.
 - Only the user who submits a query can see the results.